-It sound obvious, but lots of Fantasy players fill their benches with the cheapest possible players that rarely get games, holding midfielders that are unlikely to get goal or assist bonuses, and defenders they have no intention of ever rotating in.
+It sounds obvious, but lots of Fantasy players fill their benches with the cheapest possible players that rarely get games, holding midfielders that are unlikely to get goal or assist bonuses, and defenders they have no intention of ever rotating in.

-If you’ve followed all of the above tips, every member of your squad will be an asset, but just as a reminder: don’t ever waste money on players that aren’t going to guarantee you at least the two points for playing 60 minutes each week.
+If you’ve followed all of the above tips, every member of your squad will be an asset, but just as a reminder: don’t ever waste money on players that aren’t going to guarantee you at least two points for playing 60 minutes each week.

 This is more of a reiteration of everything that’s already been said, but it really is worth doing some research unless you want your Fantasy aspirations to be over by September.

 Be aware of players with poor disciplinary records.
 Know who’s playing where.
-And most of all, don’t pick players based purely on reputation or their points from last season or you could get your fingers burnt.
+And most of all, don’t pick players based purely on reputation or their points from last season, or you could get your fingers burnt.